 But you don’t need an accounting degree (or a lot of time) to become a pro bookkeeper for your blog.
 Taking time to track and manage expenses over the course of the year means less of a hassle come tax season and it will also help you be able to claim every deduction you possibly can.
 Did you know that the average person misses nearly $500 in unclaimed deductions each year?
 Don’t be one of those people!

-1. Open a business bank account
+1. Open a Business Bank Account

 If you don’t have a separate account for your blog, open one today!
 While there are many advantages to having a separate account so that you can keep your business and personal expenses separate, the most important one is that it will make taxes so much simpler.
 Less time stressing about taxes = more time running an awesome blog!
-A separate account will make tracking business expenses and deductions a breeze.
+A separate account will make bookkeeping and deductions a breeze.

-2. Organize your expenses (and income!) into categories
+2. Organize your Expenses (and Income!) into Categories

-Professional fees: This includes money spent on web design, photography, lawyers (for contracts), etc.
+- Professional fees: This includes money spent on web design, photography, lawyers (for contracts), etc.

-Marketing and Advertising: This category might include expenses for Facebook or Instagram ads, ads on other websites, and mailer memberships (such as MailChimp)
+- Marketing and Advertising: This category might include expenses for Facebook or Instagram ads, ads on other websites, and mailer memberships (such as MailChimp)

-Meals/Travel: As long as it’s related to your blog, such as that business lunch you had last week, track it!
+- Meals/Travel: As long as it’s related to your blog, such as that business lunch you had last week, track it!
 You can also deduct expenses to and from an industry event – meaning, if you come to Tastemaker Conference, you can deduct the price of your travel AND the conference ticket!
 Score!

-Supplies: Expenses in this category might include photography props, thank you cards, and office supplies.
+- Supplies: Expenses in this category might include photography props, thank you cards, and office supplies.

 If spreadsheets freak you out, don’t worry!
 We use QuickBooks Self-Employed to link up our business bank account, credit card all in one place.
 It automatically separates and categorizes expenses for you.
 Just remember that come tax season, you can only deduct things that are used 100% for your blog.
-CLICK HERE for a free 30-day trial to QuickBooks Self-Employed.

-3. Capture expenses in the moment
+3. Capture Expenses in the Moment

-4. Track all of your income
+4. Track all of your Income

 The income you generate from a blog is a lot different than the paycheck you’d take home from a 9-to-5 job.
 Blogging income also includes compensation like affiliate commission, product your receive for reviews, trips, conference sponsorships, and free items that companies may send you.
-It’s can be easy to forget to track some of these items because they don’t necessarily show up as income in your bank account!
+It can be easy to forget to track some of these items because they don’t necessarily show up as income in your bank account!
 One of the easiest ways to do this is to add another tab to your expenses spreadsheet and record everything there.

-5. Plan for tax season
+5. Plan for Tax Season